gezarit/bootstrap/src/dropdownToggle/docs/readme.md

-DropdownToggle is a simple directive which will toggle a dropdown link on click.
-Simply put it on the `<a>` tag of the toggler-element, and it will find the nearest dropdown menu and toggle it when the `<a dropdown-toggle>` is clicked.
+DropdownToggle is a simple directive which will toggle a dropdown list on click.
+Simply put the list elements inside the `<dropdown-toggle>` tag.

+It also provides optional boolean attribute `opened` to initially open the dropdown menu.